DamoM73/turtle_vid_tute/lesson_5.md

   - It tests if `guess` and `number` are the same:
     - It will return `True` when `guess` and `number` are **not** the same.
     - It will return `False` when `guess` and `number` are the same.
-  - `while` tells Python to keep looping the following code block as long as the loop condition returns `True`
+  - `while` tells Python to loop the following code block if the loop condition returns `True`
 - Line `15`: `guess = 0`
   - In our `while` statement we use the variable `guess` before getting an input from the user &rarr; this will raise an error.
   - We need to assign value to `guess` before the `while` statement
-    - The problem is, if the value we assign to `guess` happens to be the same random number assigned to `number`, the `while` loop will not run at all, and the user will not provide input.
+    - The problem is the value we assign to `guess` cannot be the same as the value assigned to `number`.
+If it is, the `while` loop will not run at all, and the user will not provide input.
     - To solve this, we assign `0` because it is outside the range of `random.randint` (1-100).
     - This way, `guess != number` will always return `True` the first time the condition is tested.